samsonpaul/jack.ly/sections/technical-projects/Wevther.md

 through the HMTL5 browser location API or a zip code, connects the local condition in your city with a set of clothing that fit the weather.

-In practice, this allows you to discover cloths for purchase through retailers relevant to the weather in your location.
+In practice, this allows you to discover clothes for purchase through retailers relevant to the weather in your location.

 Wevther was a fun way to demonstrate highly targeted marketing - the